Broad Ripple Park Family Center opening events

-INDIANAPOLIS (WISH) — First of several events mark the opening of the new Broad Ripple Family Center.
+INDIANAPOLIS (WISH) — Indy Parks and Broad Ripple neighbors will hold a ribbon cutting Thursday to mark the brand new opening of the new Broad Ripple Family Center.

 A ribbon cutting will take place at 11 a.m.
 Thursday with Mayor Joe Hogsett and other city leaders.